tarantool/doc/doc/dev_guide/c_style_guide.rst

 more than 3 levels of indentation, you're screwed anyway, and should fix your program.

-In short, 8-char indents make things easier to read, and have the added benefit of warning you when you're nesting your functions too deep.
+8-char indents make things easier to read and have the added benefit of warning you when you're nesting your functions too deep.
 Heed that warning.